From: | (Ololade Olatunji) |

 He stopped fiddling with his phone and spared me an accusatory look.

 'What do you mean by where did I go?
-Work, of course!'
+Work, of course!' he spat.

 'Olaitan, you went to work for almost a whole month, from Sunday evening up until this Friday evening.
 You didn't call, you didn't text, you didn't reply my calls or texts, you didn't leave any money and you know I don't have a job to cater to myself and the kids.
 Olaitan, Olaitan… is this life?'